Helping remote caregivers support aging parents from anywhere

 The home safety picture, simplified

-The goal is not to create a surveillance bunker.
+The goal is not a surveillance bunker.
 The goal is a calmer, simpler support system.

 When you cannot be there, the worry never fully turns off